-As from 1 March 2009, a simplified turnover-based tax system was introduced for small sole proprietors, partnerships and incorporated businesses with a turnover of less than R1 million per year.
+As from 1 March 2009, a simplified turnover-based tax system is applicable to small sole proprietors, partnerships and incorporated businesses with a turnover of less than R1 million per year.

 This system is elective.
-With effect from years of assessment commencing 1 March 2012, a micro business can voluntarily exit the system at the end of any year of assessment.
+For years of assessment commencing 1 March 2012, a micro business can voluntarily exit the system at the end of any year of assessment.
 However, once out of the system the taxpayer will not be permitted to re-enter.